 When we hear the word “selling,” probably the meaning “closing deals” might be the first idea that comes to our mind.
 While it makes sense to think about closing a deal, first we can instead focus on what makes it possible, close a deal is the outcome of often long, complex and graceful labour.

-What we can measure are the activities done during the labour time… Let’s check how adopting an activity-based selling philosophy may shift the outome.
+What we can measure are only the activities done during the labour time… Let’s check how adopting an activity-based selling philosophy may shift the outome.